 Please don’t keep this misconception that dishwashers are fancy appliances meant for rich people.
 Instead of paying 2000-3000 per month to a maid, you can invest in a dishwasher, and you can save more in the long run.

-Don’t forget that dishwasher can sanitize your dishes whereas a maid can not.
+Don’t forget that a dishwasher can sanitize your dishes whereas a maid can not.

 I hope this article gave you enough insights into how a dishwasher works, the factors that you should consider while buying a dishwasher, and how to handle and properly use a dishwasher.